agda/agda/doc/user-manual/language/prop.lagda.rst

   absurd : (A : Set) → ⊥ → A
   absurd A ()

-Casing on other patterns is allowed so long as one of the sub-patterns is absurd.
+Matching on other patterns is allowed so long as one of the sub-patterns is absurd.

 Unlike for ``Set``, all elements of a type in ``Prop`` are